 There are three methods used to install hardwood floors.
-Let’s see each of them:
+Let us see each of them:

-Staple or Nail Installation – This method applies only to solid floors.
-This process involves nailing the wood floor directly to a wood subfloor.
-The flooring is nailed through a portion of the wooden board that protrudes and fits into the adjacent wooden board.
+Staple or nail down installation: This method applies to solid floors only.
+This process involves nailing the hardwood floor directly to a wood subfloor.
+The flooring is nailed through a portion of the wood plank that excels and fits into the adjacent wood plank.

 It is important to note that this method is not recommended for the basement level of a home, however, it is perfectly good for the ground floor or second floor.

-Glue Down – With the gluing method, installers use adhesives to adhere to the hardwood planks to the subfloor, this creates a bond between the hardwood floor and the subfloor.
-A positive feature of this method is that the elastic quality of the glue allows floors to expand and contract naturally with the seasons and with a high-quality adhesive, it could add moisture and sound insulation benefits.
+Glue Down: With the glue-down method, the installers use adhesives to adhere the hardwood planks to the subfloor, this creates an attachment between the hardwood floor and the subfloor.
+A positive feature of this method is that the elastic quality of the glue allows the floors to expand and contract naturally with the seasons and with a High-quality adhesive, you could add sound and moisture insulation benefits.